lean-delivery/lean-delivery.github.io-src/content/articles/2_infrastructure_as_code.rst

         * network connectivity (if needed)
     3. infrastructure for our new service

-Last point could contain several separate Terraservices, depending on your target infrastructure: ::
+The last point could contain several separate Terraservices, depending on your target infrastructure: ::

     0. terraform state storage infrastructure (S3 and DynamoDB table)